SCECcode/splinefit-examples/README.md

 *The Santa Susana fault, geometric model generated using splinefit, meshed using gmsh at 500 m resolution, and rendered in Paraview.*

+## Getting started
+Please follow these [instructions](start.md) to make sure that your environment is properly configured.

 ## Tutorials
 To begin learning how to use the [splinefit](https://github.com/ooreilly/splinefit) package and external tools, see the